When you tell people you want to get off the grid, you invariably get some funny looks.

 That’s why we put together this article, which will explain what features and options you should look for when shopping for a self-contained, off-grid-friendly motorhome.

-We’ll also talk about what you need to know to find great dispersed camping, or “boondocking,” spots and simply learning the lifestyle it takes if you’re really serious about living off the grid.
+We’ll also talk about what you need to know to find great dispersed camping, or “boondocking,” spots and how to live the lifestyle it takes if you’re really serious about living off the grid.

-So, ready to get away from it all (and close your laptop)?
+So, ready to get away from it all?
 Here’s the scoop.

 Off Grid Camper